naisha-patel-radiantgraph/cs180/README.md

 ### Logging in as a Regular User

-Note: Everytime you logout as a user and wish to login as another user it is imperative that the client must be refreshed.
-Especially if the user logging in is an admin.
 - Registration must occur first through the client interface.
 - Then the user can login after they've registered
 - Users can: